Ferries from

 Ferries from Tunisia to Rome are available with 2 operators.
 The Tunis to Civitavecchia ferry is the main ferry route from Tunisia to Rome.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Tunisia to Rome sail approximately 2 times per week and are provided by Grandi Navi Veloci & Grimaldi Lines.
+Ferries from Tunisia to Rome sail approximately 2 times per week with Grandi Navi Veloci & Grimaldi Lines.

-Tunisia to Rome ferry time ranges between 1 hour 40 minutes and 40 hours depending on the ferry route, operator, and ship.
+The ferry crossing from Tunisia to Rome takes between 18 hours 30 minutes and 32 hours 1 minute, depending on the route, operator and ship.

-The fastest ferry from Tunisia to Rome is in 1 hour 40 minutes on the Tunis to Civitavecchia ferry with Grandi Navi Veloci.
+The fastest ferry from Tunisia to Rome takes 18 hours 30 minutes on the Tunis to Civitavecchia ferry with Grandi Navi Veloci.

-Yes, you can travel on a car ferry from Tunisia to Rome with Grandi Navi Veloci & Grimaldi Lines.
+Yes, you can take your car on the ferry from Tunisia to Rome with Grandi Navi Veloci & Grimaldi Lines.

-The distance between Tunisia and Rome is 373 miles (600km) and 324 nautical miles.
+The distance between Tunisia and Rome is approximately 373 miles, 600km or 324 nautical miles.

-The Tunis to Civitavecchia ferry ferry sails approximately 2 times weekly with a crossing time of 24 hours 15 minutes.
+The Tunis to Civitavecchia ferry sails approximately 2 times per week, with a crossing time of 32 hours 1 minute.

-Book and compare Tunisia Rome ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Tunisia to Rome ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.